PegasusScourge/testInterp/README.md

 | push [r1] | Pushes the value of [r1] to the stack |
 | pop [r1] | Pops the value on top of the stack and stores in [r1] |
 | peak [r1] | Peaks at the value on top of the stack (doesn't pop) and stores in [r1] |

+#### Todo list:
+- [ ] Add a graphical output other than the console
+- [ ] Give this a project a proper name
+- [ ] Fix `conc` so it actually displays what it is supposed to
+- [ ] Give the language a proper name
+- [ ] Implement multiple commands per line
+- [ ] Create a CHANGELOG
+- [ ] Implement errors and the error register
+- [ ] Implement overflow/remainder register capturing the lost bit in a bitshift
+- [ ] Implement a better way of searching commands and operands that is extensible (will allow multiple commands per line)